Associate of Applied Science in Respiratory Care Technology

 - Maintain a cumulative GPA of 2.5 or higher;

 - Earn a grade of "C" or higher in all RESP courses;

-- Successfully complete (pass according to National Board for Respiratory Care "cut scores") the following NBRC/AMP self assessment examinations prior to graduation: Entry Level Exam, Advanced Practitioner Exam (RRT Written) (see Directed Practice Syllabi);
+- Successfully complete (pass according to National Board for Respiratory Care "cut scores") the following NBRC/AMP self assessment examinations prior to graduation: Therapist Multiple Choice Exam at the RRT level (see Directed Practice Syllabi);

-- Comply with RC clinical policies and procedures.
+- Comply with all program and clinical policies and procedures.

 To be admitted to the clinical portion of the degree program, students must meet the following requirements: